Virtual net metering: What is it? How does it work?

 Key takeaways

-Virtual net metering is a solar incentive system that allows community solar subscribers to benefit from net metering.
+Virtual net metering is a solar incentive that allows community solar subscribers to benefit from net metering.

 Currently, 41 states and D.C. offer some form of net metering and community solar.